- Tailored insurance solutions from top providers

 Relevant Life Cover is a type of life insurance that is paid for by your business.
 It works in the same way as death in service benefits, which are standard for most employees in larger businesses and the public sector.

 With death in service benefit, if an employee were to die within their working life, their dependents receive a multiple of their salary.

-Relevant life insurance is a way for company directors to pay for their life insurance through the business.
+Relevant life insurance is a tax-efficient way for company directors to provide life insurance on their employees through the business.
 It is more tax efficient than taking a life policy as a consumer, because the business gets corporation tax relief on the premiums.
 This form of small business insurance is not open to sole traders.